 Here are some ways to get other girls to join your team!

 - Set up a table at your school to share information about Technovation Girls.
 You can use these flyers.

 - Ask a teacher if you may present about Technovation Girls to their class for 5-10 minutes (a science, math, technology, robotics or coding teacher could be especially supportive!).

 - Arrange an after school information session or club for interested students.

 - Ask teachers if they can offer extra credit for students who participate.

 - Add a short article to your school’s newsletter.

 - Ask your school administrator (principal or headmaster) if you can present Technovation Girls at an all-school assembly or faculty meeting.

-It’s also okay to work on your submission alone - it’ll just be more work!
+It’s also okay to work on your submission alone - it will just be more work.

 Activity: Make a plan to finish your app and submit to our competition